rioriost/azure-tts/README.md

 4. Add permission to execute. e.g. chmod 755 ~/bin/azure-tts

 After enabling the service, you can call it from any apps on macOS with contextual menu.

+If you get the message related to accessibility settings, try tccutil to reset the permissions.

+$ tccutil reset Accessibility